-- (b) Except as otherwise provided by law, an administrative law judge shall issue a recommended decision unless the agency authorizes the issuance of a final decision.
-A final decision of an administrative law judge is a final agency decision unless the agency decides to review the decision.
-This section shall not be construed to prevent an administrative law judge from issuing an order as a result of an emergency adjudication under Section 408. - (c) Except as provided by law other than this act, if a matter is referred to the office by an agency, the agency may take no further adjudicatory action with respect to the proceeding, except as a party litigant, as long as the office has jurisdiction over the proceeding.
-[This subsection may not be construed to prevent an appropriate interlocutory review by the agency or an appropriate termination or modification of the proceeding by the agency when authorized by law other than this act.]
+- (a) Unless the agency head elects to conduct the hearing, in which case the agency head shall render a final decision under Section 417(a), in a contested case, an administrative law judge shall be assigned to serve as the presiding officer.
+The administrative law judge shall render the recommended [or final] decision of the agency in all adjudications in a contested case except for contested cases involving the following agencies: - (1) [List name of agency] or [list subject matter of proceeding]. - (b) Except as otherwise provided by law, an administrative law judge shall issue a recommended decision unless the agency head authorizes the issuance of a final decision.
+A recommended decision of an administrative law judge is a final agency decision unless the agency decides to review the decision.
+This section does not prevent an administrative law judge from issuing an order as a result of an emergency adjudication under Section 408. - (c) Except as provided by law other than this act, if a matter is referred to the [office] by an agency, the agency may take no further adjudicatory action with respect to the proceeding, except as a party litigant, as long as the [office] has jurisdiction over the proceeding.
+[This subsection does not prevent an appropriate interlocutory review by the agency or an appropriate termination or modification of the proceeding by the agency when authorized by law other than this act.]